badlogic/marioslab-site/site/posts/rendering-like-its-1996/dont-be-square/index.bt.md

 The latter two rules make it more likely that we store much of our data on the stack instead of the heap (or as value types instead of reference types).
 Insert sad trombone that C doesn't have immutable types.

-We'll try to stick with this until everything falls apart and we'll need to re-evaluate.
+We'll try to stick with this until everything falls apart.

 ### Reading and writting pixels, the safe way

 Previously, we've calculated pixel address manually.
-Let's wrap that functionality up in functions for writting and reading pixels to and from a `r96_image`:
+Let's wrap that functionality up in functions for setting and getting pixel colors on and from an `r96_image`:

 --markdown-end
 {{post.code("src/r96/r96.c", "c",